-Christine Magee is the president and co-founder of Sleep Country Canada, the largest retailer of mattresses in Canada, providing outstanding in-store and home delivery service from over 240 corporate-owned stores in 17 regional markets.
+Christine Magee is the co-founder of Sleep Country Canada, the largest retailer of mattresses in Canada, providing outstanding in-store and home delivery service from over 225 corporate-owned stores in 17 regional markets.

 Christine believes strongly in sharing knowledge and staying involved in the community.
 She is frequently asked to speak at conferences, business associations, chambers of commerce and schools about issues pertaining to leadership and effective management strategies.
 Over the years, Christine has also taken on an active role in mentoring students through her involvement with Ivey School of Business, 20 Under 20, working with young professionals through Women's Executive Network.
 Christine is an Honorary Chairperson for the Hamilton YWCA, and a proud member of the Selection Committee for YWCA — Women of Distinction — 2009.

 She is a champion of the many charitable initiatives supported by Sleep Country Canada, including the Donated Bed Program, Give a Kid a Coat, Backpack for Kids, food drives in support of the Salvation Army, Adopt a Sheep in support of the Children's Miracle Network and more recently, the Covenant House Toronto Sleep Out.